IBM/resilient-java-microservices-with-istio/README.md

 ```

 # 3. Inject Istio Envoys on Java MicroProfile Application

+Before you proceed to the following steps, change the `<namespace>` in your yaml files to your own namespace.
+>Note: If you ran the get code script, your namespace is already changed.

 Envoys are deployed as sidecars on each microservice.
 Injecting Envoy into your microservice means that the Envoy sidecar would manage the ingoing and outgoing calls for the service.
 To inject an Envoy sidecar to an existing microservice configuration, do:
 ```bash
 kubectl apply -f <(istioctl kube-inject -f manifests/deploy-schedule.yaml)